gingerbeardman/Macro/Macro.novaextension/README.md

 - Start Recording (`Option`+`Cmd`+`m`)
 - Replay Last Macro (`Shift`+`Cmd`+`m`)

-Last Macro refers to the one most recently recorded—the one at the bottom of the list.
+Last Macro refers to the one at the bottom of the list, usually the most recently recorded or processed.

 ## Sidebar